SpineML/spineml.github.io/spinecreator/sourcelin/index.md

   libxt-dev zlib1g-dev
 ```

-Note that the Qt version needs to be 5.x; Qt 4.x is no longer supported.
+Note that the Qt version needs to be 5.x; Qt 4.x is no longer
+supported.
 On Ubuntu 16.04 the default Desktop Kit uses Qt 4.x.
+This
-This can be fixed by running QtCreatora nd openning the SpineCreator project as described below.
-Select 'Projects' from the left hand bar and the 'Manage Kits...' from the top left of the pane.
-Select the 'Desktop' kit from the top box, and scroll down in the bottom box to the value 'Qt Version' which has a drop down menu - make sure to select a Qt 5.x version from this menu.
+can be fixed by running QtCreator and opening the SpineCreator project
+as described below.
+Select 'Projects' from the left hand bar and the
+'Manage Kits...' from the top left of the pane.
+Select the 'Desktop'
+kit from the top box, and scroll down in the bottom box to the value
+'Qt Version' which has a drop down menu - make sure to select a Qt 5.x
+version from this menu.

 Let's create a directory to keep the source code in one place: